bvd1/poke/README.md

-# poke
-Python Console Pokemon Game
+# Python Console Pokemon Game

 Important Note: Not all Software Requirements are implemented.
 Other important functionalities are also not yet implemented.
 For the most important requirements to be inplemented, search for 'todo' in the code.
 These include: